alangrainger/storypark-downloader/README.md

 ## Quick start

-You need Docker with the compose plugin.
-The image is published at `ghcr.io/alangrainger/storypark-downloader` for amd64 and arm64.
+Needs Docker with the compose plugin.
+The image is `ghcr.io/alangrainger/storypark-downloader`, for amd64 and arm64.

 ```sh
 mkdir storypark-downloader && cd storypark-downloader